textpattern-community/textpattern-releases/README.md

 'Repack' archives are compression optimized (i.e. smaller archive file sizes) built from official releases.
 The archive contents are identical to the official release.
 These repack archives are *unofficial* releases and provided here as a courtesy / convenience.

 Where an official release is not available in a specific archive format, a repack archive is available or planned.
+Repack archives may include archive formats other than those used by Team Textpattern.

 Please note:

-* `latest.zip` and `latest.tar.gz` archives are the most recent production release, not betas or release candidates.
+* `latest.*` archives are the most recent production release, not betas or release candidates.
 * `package.json` tracks the most recent production release, not betas or release candidates.

 ## Releases